lucidrains/gigagan-pytorch/README.md

 ## Appreciation

-- <a href="https://stability.ai/">StabilityAI</a> for the sponsorship, as well as my other sponsors, for affording me the independence to open source artificial intelligence.
+- <a href="https://stability.ai/">StabilityAI</a> and <a href="https://huggingface.co/">🤗 Huggingface</a> for the generous sponsorship, as well as my other sponsors, for affording me the independence to open source artificial intelligence.

 - <a href="https://huggingface.co/">🤗 Huggingface</a> for their accelerate library